Pau Ribas: Professional career

+Ribas is a product of the Joventut Badalona basketball academy.
+He climbed through the team's youth ranks before joining associated team CB Prat for two seasons in 2005, first in the Liga EBA and then the LEB Plata.
+He made his Liga ACB debut on October 20, 2005, playing for the Joventut senior team in a game against Bàsquet Manresa.
+He would join the senior Joventut Badalona roster for the 2007-08 ACB season, playing two seasons for the Catalans.

-Ribas played with Prat, and then with the Spanish ACB League club Joventut Badalona, before joining the Spanish EuroLeague club Caja Laboral in 2009.
+In July 2009, Ribas joined the Spanish EuroLeague club Caja Laboral.
 In July 2012, he signed a three-year deal with Valencia Basket.

 On 23 July 2015, he signed a three-year deal with FC Barcelona Lassa.
 After winning the 2015 Supercopa, Ribas was named the Supercopa MVP.
 On 26 October 2016, Ribas had a season-ending injury and was out for the rest of the 2016–17 season after just three EuroLeague games.
 On 17 July 2018, he re-signed with FC Barcelona Lassa on a three-year deal.
 On 4 July 2020, it was announced that Ribas had mutually parted ways with the Catalan club after five seasons.

+In July 2020, Ribas returned to Joventut Badalona 11 years after his first spell with the Catalans.
+Ribas announced his retirement in May 2025, at the end of the 2024-25 ACB season.
+Ribas played his last game on June 4th, 2025, in a defeat against CB Canarias in the 2025 ACB Playoffs.

 Spain national teams

 Ribas played internationally with the Spain junior national teams at the 2005 FIBA Europe Under-18 Championship, and at the 2006 FIBA Europe Under-20 Championship.
 They won the silver medal at the 2007 FIBA Europe Under-20 Championship.

 With the senior Spain national team, Ribas won gold medal at the EuroBasket 2015 and at the 2019 FIBA Basketball World Cup.